What's a “drive,” or “volume?”

 -

-The workaround… #
+🪛 The workaround… 🔗

-Note that the .uuid
+Note that the contents of a .uuid

-file overrides the logical volume UUID.
+file will override the logical volume UUID.

 If you’re using Docker, or importing files from a read-only device, like your